 We saw the practice occasionally issued NHS prescriptions to patients.
-There were records of NHS prescriptions held in the practice as described in current guidance.
-This gave an audit trail and increased the security of NHS prescription pads at the practice.
+There were records of NHS prescriptions which had been given to patients, but no log of all prescriptions held in the practice.
+Steps were taken during the inspection to introduce a log for all NHS prescriptions, including those not yet issued, and to increase the security of private prescriptions.
+The measures introduced gave an audit trail and increased the security of all prescriptions both NHS and private held at the practice.